LucasDants/ReactJS-DevRadar/README.md

 </p>

 <h1>:memo:About</h1>
-<p>DevRadar is a project developed during the <a href="https://rocketseat.com/">Semana Omnistack</a> presented by <a href="https://www.linkedin.com/school/rocketseat/">Rockeseat</a>.
+<p>DevRadar is a project developed during the <a href="https://rocketseat.com/">Semana Omnistack 10</a> presented by <a href="https://www.linkedin.com/school/rocketseat/">Rockeseat</a>.
 This project is a way to find near devs by techs.</p>
 <p>API: <a href="https://github.com/Luksdantas/NodeJS-DevRadar">DevRadar API</a></p>
 <p>Mobile: <a href="https://github.com/Luksdantas/ReactNative-DevRadar">DevRadar Mobile</a></p>